sdungs/E4control/README.md

 ## Installation
 Python [pip](https://pypi.python.org/pypi/pip) is needed, install it if it is not available yet.
 Please note, that the software is only tested with python3 & pip3, although it may work with python2 as well.
 At least the sht-sensor requires python3 to run.
-1. download or clone this repository
+1. Download or clone this repository.
 2. open a terminal and change directory to E4control
 3. to install enter: `pip3 install .` (Again: Ensure pip3 usage.)
 4. *(add PATH to .bashrc)*

 ## How to use the SHT75 Temperature & Humidity Sensor
 0. A Raspberry Pi is required for read-out.
 1. Install the latest version of E4control also on the Pi.
+Default path is *~/software/* (otherwise see 3.)
 2. Connect the SHT75 to the corresponding pins of the Pi.
-Check [SHT_Server](SHT_Server.py) for some information on the pin configuration.
+Check [SHT_Server](/e4control/devices/SHT_Server.py) for some information on the pin configuration.
-3. Ensure the ssh connection by adjusting the __init__ function in [SHT75 class](SHT75.pyh).
+3. Ensure the ssh connection by adjusting the __init__ function in [SHT75 class](e4control/devices/SHT75.py).
+This may include copying the ssh-key to the Pi in order to get rid of the necessity to manually type in the password, changing the default shell to bash and making [StartServer.sh](/e4control/devices/StartServer.sh) executable.
+Default username is *labuser*.

-Running E4control directly on the Pi has not yet been tested.
+Running E4control directly on the Pi is possible.
+The config should read:
+` T SHT75 lan localhost 50000 1`

 ## How to run scripts?
 #### config file
 A config file with all used devices is needed for every script.
 For an example see [exampleConfig](exampleConfig).
 In the first column the purpose of the respective device is written (S = source meter, L = LCR meter, T = temperature device, H = humidity device, C = cooling device).
 The other columns contain device name, connection type, host and port.
-The colums are seperated by a single space.
+The columns are separated by a single space.

 #### e4control_measure_IV
 To measure the current against voltage, enter: